KhronosGroup/Vulkan-Loader/docs/LoaderLayerInterface.md

  3. All component layers **must be** present on a system for the meta-layer to be used.
- 4. All component layers **must be** at the same Vulkan API major and minor version for the meta-layer to be used.
+ 4. All component layers **must be** at the same Vulkan API major and minor version as the meta-layer for the meta-layer to be used.

 The ordering of a meta-layer's component layers in the instance or device call- chain is simple: